Creating High Dynamic Range Photographs

 How to Create Professional HDR Images

 This site is listed second because they refute nearly everything the previous site mentioned.
-They say HDR can be acheived with Photoshop CS2 (and probably more recent versions), without resorting to PhotoMatix.
+They say HDR can be achieved with Photoshop CS2 (and probably more recent versions), without resorting to PhotoMatix.

 It reads well with easy to follow instructions.
 I highly recommend trying this option at least once.
-I suspect it is popular – it has 284 favourable comments!
+I suspect it is popular – it has 284 favorable comments!

 PhotoWalkThrough.com